richardTowers/verify-tech-docs/source/documentation/ms/msWorks.md

 the persistent identifier to the Matching Service Adapter, via the hub.
 The Matching Service Adapter then hashes the persistent identifier.

-<a name="hashed-pid"></a>

-> **Note:** A hashed persistent identifier refers to a combination of:

-> * the user
-> * the identity provider
-> * the service the user is trying to access (added when the persistent identifier is hashed)

-Cycle 0 matches the user's hashed persistent identifier to an existing hashed persistent identifier in the local matching datastore.
+Cycle 0 matches the user's [hashed persistent identifier](#glossary-hashed-PID) to an existing hashed persistent identifier in the local matching datastore.
 This succeeds only if the user has previously been matched by your service with the same identity provider.
 The first time a new user is matched (with cycle 1), the hashed persistent identifier is written to the local matching datastore.
 It is then used for subsequent cycle 0 matches.

-### Cycle 1: matching dataset match
+#### Cycle 1: matching dataset match

-This cycle uses a limited set of information called the matching dataset to check for a match between the user and the correct record.
-The identity provider verifies the information in the matching dataset (except gender).
+This cycle uses a limited set of information called the [matching dataset](#glossary-matching-dataset) to check for a match between the user and the correct record.

-The matching dataset contains:

-* name
-* address
-* date of birth
-* gender (optional)
-* historical data, if available, for example previous addresses

-> **Note:** It's optional for users to provide gender.
-Where provided, gender is
-> not verified by the identity provider.
-It's used for matching purposes
-> only.

-The identity provider supplies the matching dataset.
+The identity provider that verified the user's identity provides the matching dataset.
+The identity provider verifies the information in the matching dataset
+(except gender).
 Your local matching service can use any or all the details in the matching dataset to confirm a match between the user and their existing record.
 Your service's [matching strategy](#define-your-matching-strategy) specifies which details to